Deatsilence/Deatsilence/README.md

 :computer: I'm currently a Software Developer

 I'm Mert from Türkiye.
-I'm working as a part time software developer at LOGO SOFTWARE (Logo Business Solutions)
+I'm working as a software developer at LOGO SOFTWARE (Logo Business Solutions)

 #